Lanterman/-social-network/README.md

 P.S.
 Work for the future

-1. Set up user JWTTokens
+1. Create new user password
-2. Set up OAuth2
+2. Set up user JWTTokens
 3. Tests